zombifier/My_Stardew_Mods/CustomBuilders/README.md

 The NPC builders will have the following notes/restrictions:

 * They can only build one building at a time.
-(TODO: Add ability to make them build more?)
 * If there's a building in progress, they will teleport to your farm and play an animation next to/inside it like Robin.
 * They do not work on festival days.